Matrix Math Tutorial

 Usage

 Matrices are most commonly used for five specific transformations - translation, rotation, scaling, shearing, and perspective.
 Translation is simply a spatial offset; movement from one location to another.
-Rotation takes place on an arbitrary axis, and is applied in a single operation; gimbal lock is not a problem with matrices.
+Rotation takes place on an arbitrary axis, and is applied in a single operation.
 Scaling can take place on any axis independently, or uniformly on all axes.
 Shearing can be thought of as applying a slant; for example, in italicized text, the Y axis is sheared by a positive X value.
 Perspective is used to create the illusion of depth, making distant objects appear smaller.
 A single matrix can perform any and all of these operations simultaneously.

 For each transformation, there is a set of cells in the matrix that are significant to it.
 When you want to apply one of these operations to a matrix, you'll generally start with the identity matrix, insert the appropriate values into the cells that are significant to the operation, and multiply the current matrix by it.